 Oh, the lowly addendum.
 Most physicians rarely give it a second thought.
-But, it can sometimes become the single most important part of the dictation.
+But, it can sometimes become the single most crucial part of the dictation.
 So, why do most of us ignore the addendum?
-And, yet how can it be one of the most important parts of our report at the same time?
+And, yet how can it be one of the essential parts of our report simultaneously?
 Well, that is today’s topic!!!
 So let’s delve into the legal, medical, and ethical implications of the lowly addendum.

 The Lowdown On The Lowly Addendum

 OK.
 I will be the first to admit that the addendum is not the most exciting part of a dictation.
 Who wants to read that you discussed a case with physician x at time y on floor z?
 And, who cares that you had to add a correction to your dictation that seems so minor.
 But, there is so much more to the addendum.
 Let me show you below…

 First and foremost, the addendum is often the only part of the dictation that can protect us from a lawsuit.
 Many addenda incorporate a time, place, and person after we discuss a case with a clinician.
 Usually, we place it after the “final dictation.”
 Sometimes it is the only documentation in the chart that the radiologist took the time to give the caring physician the report results.